-If you’ve ever dreamed of creating a tropical paradise in your own backyard but feel your conditions are too cold, then meet the King Sago Palm.
-The cold-hardy cycad is hardy growing in hardiness zones 8 through 11.
-It might require a bit of protection when temperatures get below 20° in order to protect the leaves from turning brown, even though it is hardy to 15°.
+If you’ve ever dreamed of creating a tropical paradise in your own backyard but feel your conditions are too cold, then meet King Sago Palm.
+The cold-hardy cycad is hardy growing in hardiness zones 7b through 11.
+It requires coverage with a burlap or sheet for protection when temperatures get below 20° in order to protect the leaves from turning brown, even though it is hardy to 15°.

 King Sago Palms sport their own unique but attractive looks, adding a touch of rich green no matter the season.
 The slow-grower produces a single, shaggy, upright trunk that can take a few years to really show itself.
 As it matures, pups form around the mother plant resulting in the formation of multiple trunks.

 Adding to its beauty, glossy green feathery fronds form around the trunk that have an arching habit and grow anywhere from 3 to 7 feet long, depending on the sago’s age and where it is planted.

 King Sago Palms are male or female, with males producing an upright center yellow cone filled with pollen.
 When fertilized, female sago’s produce a seed-filled center cone containing a wealth of red seeds.
 The entire plant is toxic to animals, mostly in the seeds.

 The tropical palm-like cycad makes an eye-catching specimen, accent plant, used along a border or highlighting an entryway.
 It also grows well in containers or as a houseplant.

 Is the King Sago Palm Cold-Hardy in My Area?

-Compared to many palms, King Sago Palms are cold-hardy, surviving temperatures around 15°F. It grows well planted outdoors in hardiness zones 8 through 11.
+Compared to many other tropical plants and palms, King Sago Palms are cold-hardy, surviving temperatures around 15°F. It grows well planted outdoors in hardiness zones 7b through 11.